-The diagram for southern Sweden is based on 20 stations in Götaland and southern Svealand.
-The diagram for northern Sweden is based on 16 stations in northern Svealand and Norrland.
+The diagrams for southern Sweden is based on 20 stations in Götaland and southern Svealand.
+The diagrams for northern Sweden is based on 16 stations in northern Svealand and Norrland.

 In northern Sweden the length of the vegetation period has increased by about two weeks over the past 40 years.
 The length of the vegetation period has also increased in southern Sweden, but not as much.
 In southern Sweden the increase is concentrated to the last decade.

 The vegetation period in the future

 The vegetation period is expected to become longer.
 By the end of the century the vegetation period will be 30-100 days longer than during the period 1961-1990, depending on which scenario is used.

 The change is calculated to be greater in southern Sweden and less in northern Sweden.
 All the climate model simulations show a longer vegetation period.
 The vegetation period is expected to become longer by about the same number of days in the spring and the autumn.